Order the Contraceptive Pill online

 -

-The pill isn’t safe for everyone, which is why a doctor, nurse or pharmacist has to check before you can start treatment.
-As long as a qualified healthcare professional has approved the pill for you then it should be safe.
+The pill isn’t safe for everyone, which is why a doctor, nurse or pharmacist has to check before you can start the pill.
+As long as a qualified healthcare professional has approved the pill for you, it should be safe.

 There is a difference between who can take the combined pill and who can take the mini pill.